For those schools that cannot visit the museum's campus an out-reach program, HERITAGE IN A SUITCASE, is available for use in your school.

 1. Equipment to play old school yard games such as knuckle bones, quoits, skipping and hop scotch.

-2. Authentic artifacts, flash cards and modern pictorial equivalents to investigate how technology has changed.
+2. Authentic artefacts, flash cards and modern pictorial equivalents to investigate how technology has changed.

 3. Photographs from the past with discussion questions for small group work.